has two features that make it somewhat hard to peel

 - with the holding hand (left for most people), grab the pineapple firmly by its top (the leaves), with thumb and index finger on the pineapple's body, middle finger along the edge of the body, for maximal control

 - with the cutting hand, grab the knife, and make inward diagonal incisions around the stem (the centre of the bottom) to cut it loose; shake the parts out

 - hold the pineapple upside down from this point on; think of it as an ice cream lollipop with chocolate cover

 - put the knife vertically, slightly outwards on the slice, on the inner edge of the peel; cut downwards along the inside of the peel, towards the leaves; shake off the loose slice of peel

 - turn the pineapple about 1/6th, and repeat; after 5-7 times you have removed the peel

 - remaining "eyes" can be cut out with three or four small diagonal cuts, or with the pointy tip

 - the bare flesh is now exposed; my usual treatment is to cut off horizontal slices, pick them up with the point, and put them where they are wanted, e.g., my mouth

 I can do this without spilling a single drop of juice.
-Prior ice cream handling experience will help.
+Prior experience in handling ice cream handling will help.